Best Off-Grid Water Filtration: How To Filter Your Water Without The Power Grid

 Chlorine bleach is one of the common household products which can be used to disinfect water.
 However, be sure to use it moderately and on these amounts only:

-• Adding 16 drops of chlorine bleach can yield to 10ppm per gallon of clear water.
+• Adding 16 drops of chlorine bleach can yield 10ppm per gallon of clear water.

-After the chlorine stays in the water for about 15 minutes, you can smell a slight odor.
+After the chlorine has been in the water for about 15 minutes, you should smell a slight odor.
 If there is no odor, you can add more chlorine.

 Subsequently, the chlorinated bleach will lose its strength in the water.
-Then, after one year, it will lose its power, so you need to double the dosage.
+After one year, it will lose its power again, so double the dosage.

 Ensure that you won’t use scented bleach or those with additives because they can affect your health.

-Most cities in the United States already contain chlorine in the water.
-Thus, it is unnecessary to add more chlorine to it when storing it.
+The water in most cities in the United States already contains chlorine, so adding more chlorine is unnecessary when storing it.

 Chlorine cannot kill all other germs or bacteria in the liquid.
 As such, it won’t eliminate Giardia or Cryptosporidium, and you need to boil the water or use tablets to make it safe for drinking.

-Also, if the water smells bad after a few years of storage, it lacks oxygen.
-What you can do is to pour it back and forth between two containers until it tastes better.
+Also, it lacks oxygen if the water smells bad after a few years of storage.
+You can pour it back and forth between two containers until it tastes better.
 If you are still unsure if the water is safe for drinking, you can boil it.
 Remember, water will not rot, unlike food.

 Disinfecting Water With Solar (SODIS)